ianmcburnie/bones/README.md

 Bones provides lean, mean, semantic HTML markup for widgets; ensuring maximum Accessibility, SEO and Site Speed performance.
 Bones markup has full support for <a href="http://www.w3.org/WAI/intro/aria"> WAI-ARIA</a> roles, states and properties.

-Bones favors the <a href="http://en.wikipedia.org/wiki/Convention_over_configuration">convention over configuration</a> paradigm.
-A convention for widget structure allows us to add only a minimal amount of CSS and JavaScript 'hooks' to the base markup.<sup>1</sup>

 Bones advocates the [Progressive Enhancement](http://en.wikipedia.org/wiki/Progressive_enhancement) web-design strategy; building the web in a layered fashion that allows **everyone** to access the **most important** content and functionality.
 We supply HTML markup for both the *before* and *after*  JavaScript initialisation states of a widget, i.e. before-enhancement and after-enhancement.
-If you do not wish to support progressive enhancement we also provide alternatives.<sup>2</sup>
+If you do not wish to support progressive enhancement we also provide alternatives.<sup>1</sup>

-<sub><sup>1</sup> Bones has a class naming convention similar to the <a href="http://smacss.com">SMACSS</a> architecture, whereby we define a single module name on our root node, alongside any additional *modifier* class names, such as states & themes.
-If additional classes are needed in the inner HTML, we encourage a BEM-style (block-level-element) naming convention and syntax.</sub>
+<strike>Bones favors the <a href="http://en.wikipedia.org/wiki/Convention_over_configuration">convention over configuration</a> paradigm.
+A convention for widget structure allows us to add only a minimal amount of CSS and JavaScript 'hooks' to the base markup.
+Typically, we define a single module name on our root node, alongside any additional *modifier* class names, such as states & themes.</strike>

+**UPDATE**: Bones is evolving from it's original  ultra-minimalist "convention over configuration" paradigm, to the [BEM](http://getbem.com) (block, element, modifier) naming methodology.
+With this change we hope to strike the right balance between lean HTML and performant, flexible CSS.
+Not all patterns have been updated yet.
+Please bear with us.

-<sub><sup>2</sup> Building an app that is rendered entirely on the client-side?
+<sub><sup>1</sup> Building an app that is rendered entirely on the client-side?
 If so, you will only need to refer to the enhanced/initialised code.
 However, best practice is to build apps in an <a href="http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/">isomorphic</a> fashion so that first page load is rendered by the server then *enhanced* on the client.</sub>

 ## [Accordion](https://ebay.gitbooks.io/mindpatterns/content/disclosure/accordion.html)